BrayAlter/UAT-Global-Server/README.md

 # ⚠️🚨 !!ATTENTION!! 🚨⚠️
 ### THE ORGINAL CREATOR IS MISISNG IN ACTION

-unfortunately I too will no longer have time to work on this so hopefullt he returns soon
+unfortunately I too will no longer have time to work on this so hopefully he returns soon

 ⏰ On **September 30th 2025 onwards** I will no longer have time to work on this.
 I will do what I can to iron out everything before then.